 The music of composer Jacob Cooper draws omnivorously from the worlds of multimedia art installations, electroacoustic music, pop and contemporary classical.
 He's written for the JACK and Calder Quartets, Now Ensemble and the Minnesota Orchestra.
-Silver Threads, Cooper's new song-cycle for electronics and soprano Mellissa Hughes was released this week on Nonesuch Records.
+Silver Threads, Cooper's new song-cycle for electronics and soprano Mellissa Hughes was released this year on Nonesuch Records.
+Both Hughes and Cooper are featured in our Best of 2014 in New Music party in the Greene Space.
+Tickets are available now.

 Jacob Cooper writes the following of his Mixtape: